-The Continental Grand Prix 700 x 25C is a medium price range road bike tire.
-It's handmade in Germany, has a 3/180 TPI carcass, PolyX puncture protection and the Continental Black Chili compound for reduced rolling resistance, more grip, and higher mileage.
+The Continental Grand Prix 700 x 25C is a medium priced road bike tire.
+It's handmade in Germany, has a 3/180 TPI carcass, PolyX puncture protection, and the Continental Black Chili compound for reduced rolling resistance, more grip, and higher mileage.
 You get quite a lot for your money with this tire.
-This is pretty much a cheaper version of the Grand Prix 4000S II tire from Continental.
+The Grand Prix is pretty much a cheaper version of the Grand Prix 4000S II tire from Continental.
 Continental specifies the Grand Prix as a Tour / Race tire while the Grand Prix 4000S II gets specified as a Tour / Race / Time Trial tire.

 I choose to test this tire because I wanted to know how a cheaper choice in a manufacturers tire line-up compares to the top of the line product.
-While most other manufacturers top of the range tires are made in low-labor cost countries, it's a surprise the packaging says this medium priced Continental is handmade in Germany.
+While most other manufacturers top of the range tires are manufactured in low-labor-cost countries, it's a surprise the packaging says this medium priced Continental is handmade in Germany.

 |Tire Type||Tubetype (clincher)|

 |Specified Weight||245 grams|

 28-559 (26x1 1/8)

 |Size and Weight Measurements (Bike Wheel: 622x17C, Pressure: 100 psi / 6.9 bar)|

 |Measured Weight||239 grams|